 Water Supply

 The drinking water for the Prince Frederick Town Center and surrounding area is supplied by ground water aquifers.
 These aquifers are part of the Coastal Region and have the benefit of being insulated from contamination by layers of low-permeability clay that greatly reduces the chances that surface contaminants will reach the aquifers.
-The Coastal Plan Aquifer is characterized by a relatively thick wedge of largely unconsolidated sediments underlies Maryland's Coastal Plain.
-The sediments consist predominantly of sand, gravel, silt, and clay.
+The Coastal Plan Aquifer is characterized by a relatively thick wedge of largely unconsolidated sediments underlying Maryland's Coastal Plain.
+The sediments consist predominantly of sand, gravel, silt and clay.
 The sediments dip gently to the east and southeast with thickness ranging from a few tens of feet near the Fall Line to approximately 7,200 feet at Ocean City, Maryland.

 Calvert County Groundwater Level Monitoring Network

-Calvert County’s groundwater is actively monitored through the , administered jointly by the County Department of Public Works, Water and Sewerage Division, the Maryland Geological Survey, and the U.S. Geological Survey..
-This network of wells is monitored on a real-time, monthly, or twice-yearly basis.
+Calvert County’s groundwater is actively monitored through the Calvert County Groundwater-Level Monitoring Network, administered jointly by the Calvert County Department of Public Works, Water and Sewerage Division, the Maryland Geological Survey and the U.S. Geological Survey.
+This network of wells is monitored on a real-time, monthly or twice-yearly basis.

 The Prince Frederick public water system consists of four wells and three storage tanks.
 The Prince Frederick water system provides fire protection for the service area.
 The East Prince Frederick Well and Water Tower facility was completed in 2015, along with the expanded groundwater allocation permit which addressed increasing water demand for the foreseeable future.
 The East Prince Frederick Well and Water Tower Well extends into the Lower Patapsco aquifer, which is being used for all large water systems into the future.
 A smaller water tower on the west side of Prince Frederick is planned to provide additional storage, redundancy and pressure stability of the system.